Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Asymptotic behaviour of instanton partition function at large vevs

-\textbf{Remark.} In the derivation above the discreetness of the problem played the crucial role.
-Indeed, in the large $A$ limit, when a tuple of large Young diagrams $\vec{Y}$ can be approximated by a tuple of smooth functions (Fig. \ref{fig:zeroespoles} (a)) with no corners to remove, the behaviour (\ref{eqn:not-so-one}) makes the integral (\ref{eqn:ZYviaomega}) divergent.
-It is a manifestation of the fact discussed in the beginning of the Section, that the saddle point method in our case determines the most contributing pole rather than a saddle point in the usual sense.

-\textbf{Remark.} Note that $A$ being large was barely used in derivation of (\ref{onacut}).
-In fact, the only place where it was used is (\ref{eqn:not-so-one}), while the rest of the argument relies solely on applicability of the saddle point approximation and large number of the instantons in a typical configuration.
-We note that (\ref{eqn:not-so-one}) works as well in the the non-equivariant and Nekrasov-Shatashvili limits.
-Moreover, (\ref{eqn:not-so-one}) is necessary for (\ref{eqn:not-so-const}) to be compatible with (\ref{eqn:omegaomega}), so it seems that if in future any other regime treatable with the saddle point approximation will be found, (\ref{eqn:not-so-one}) will still hold in it and the saddle point equation will be (\ref{onacut}).
+\textbf{Remark.} The largeness of $A$ was used only to show that $\mu(y)\to 1$.
+We note that $\mu(y)\to 1$ also holds in the non-equivariant and Nekrasov-Shatashvili limits.
+Moreover, $\mu(y)\to 1$ is necessary for (\ref{eqn:cuemu}) to be compatible with (\ref{eqn:omegaomega}), so it seems that if any other regime treatable with the saddle point approximation is found in future, $\mu(y)\to 1$ will still hold in that regime and the saddle point equation will be (\ref{onacut}).
+In Section \ref{sec:q-character-corr}, we will see this equation once again.